-Below is a list of authors in our collection from South Dakota and the Siouxland area.
+Below is a list of authors in our collection from South Dakota and the Siouxland area or have written about the area.
 Click on the author’s name to see which titles we have in the catalog!

 Breneman, Mary Worthy Pseudonym for co-authors, Mary Worthy Thurston (1881 – 1969) and her daughter, Muriel R. Breneman (1914 – 2006).